tidyverse/tidyverse.org/content/blog/waldo/index.md

 </div>

-But waldo gets us right to the change: the definition of the spatial projection.
+But waldo gets us right to the change: the definition of the spatial projection has changed, and it now contains a comment with a lot more data.

 <div class="highlight">